amckinnell/nutrella/README.md

     Note: invoking nutrella with no options is equivalent to nutrella -g

+## Trello Configuration

+Create a `.trello_config.YML` file in your home directory with the following format:

+    :member_id : <member_id>
+    :organization_id : <organization_id>
+    :key : <key>
+    :secret : <secret>
+    :token : <token>

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/amckinnell/nutrella.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License